divyakumars/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-By this program we able to find the distance between two points.
+Thus the program to find the distance between two points is written and verified using python programming.